Is Workplace Incivility Hurting Your Employee Retention? (2021 Update)

 The problem with lack of civility in the workplace

-Beside the fact that employees will intentionally reduce work efforts, incivility research from Christine Porath has also highlighted that even those who witness incivility, tend to see a drop in cognitive function by 18% – making them more likely to make mistakes or take longer on tasks.
+Besides the fact that employees will intentionally reduce work efforts, incivility research from Christine Porath has also highlighted that even those who witness incivility, tend to see a drop in cognitive function by 18% – making them more likely to make mistakes or take longer on tasks.

-The studies also found that 80% of employees who experience incivility loose time worrying about the encounter afterwards, 12% actually leave a company following incivility and 25% intentionally take out their bad experience out on their customers – accounting for more wasted hours, poorer retention and potentially lost business.
+The studies also found that 80% of employees who experience incivility lose time worrying about the encounter afterwards, 12% actually leave a company following incivility and 25% intentionally take their bad experience out on their customers – accounting for more wasted hours, poorer retention and potentially lost business.
 Studies have further linked incivility to a decrease in creativity and increased aggression.

-When global technology company, Cisco, investigated the research, they were able to estimate that incivility was costing them over $12 million dollars a year – yikes!
+When the global technology company, Cisco, investigated the research, they were able to estimate that incivility was costing them over $12 million dollars a year – yikes!

 Burnout and incivility

-This year, the World Health Organization (WHO), recognised burnout as a syndrome in its updated International Classification of Diseases manual – signalling its rise in the workplace.
+The World Health Organization (WHO), recognised burnout as a syndrome in its updated International Classification of Diseases manual – signalling its rise in the workplace.
 The World Economic Forum also estimated burnout’s global cost to businesses at $322 billion.